A Detailed Guide to DIY Plumbing: Fixing Frequent Issues at Home

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing issues yourself by learning basic DIY plumbing techniques.
+Yes, you can repair minor plumbing problems yourself by learning some basic DIY plumbing techniques.

 What tools will I require for plumbing projects at home?